-Example 1: In a town, 20% of the mans are same in numbers as 1 / 4th of the women.
-What would be the ratio of mans and woman in that town ?
+In a town, 20% of the men are same in numbers as 1/4th of the women.
+What would be the ratio of men and women in that town?

-Example 2: In a school, the number of ratio of boys and girls is 4 : 9, after inclusion of 32 new girls, the ratio become 4 : 17.
-How many boys were present at starting in this school ?
+In a school, the number of ratio of boys and girls is 4 : 9.
+After inclusion of 32 new girls, the ratio become 4 : 17.
+How many boys were present in the school ?

 68x = 36x + 128

 So, the number of boys in the school is (4 x 4) = 16.